RobinKD/ProjetTC1/README.md

 Two files can be run :

 ### algo_tuning.py
+It run a naive grid search for many parameters of 5 algorithms :

+    Random Forest
+    XGBoost
+    Mutli-Layer Perceptron
+    AdaBoost
+    Extra Trees

+It also plots logloss computed on validation set according to each parameter's value.
-You just have to change the line

-    X, y, test_X = dex.get_data("../train.csv", "../test.csv")
+You just have to change the line `X, y, test_X = dex.get_data("../train.csv", "../test.csv")`

-where dex.get_data function needs to have the correct path towards train and test csv files.
+where `dex.get_data` function needs to have the correct path towards train and test csv files.

 ### algorithms.py

-Same thing,
+It has two main functions :

+main_test aims to train (on train set)

+    Random Forest
+    XGBoost
+    Mutli-Layer Perceptron
+    Extra Trees

+and write csv submission files and csv validation probability files (for faster computation), after which it tries random weights to combine multiple probabilities.

+Those weights can be used in the second function to write final csv submission files.

+main_submit which train the same classifiers on the full dataset.
+It then compute combined probabilities than are recorded in final csv submission files.
+The weigths for combining are to be given manually.
-You just have to change the line

-    X, y, test_X = dex.get_data("../train.csv", "../test.csv")
+Same thing as before, you just have to change the line `X, y, test_X = dex.get_data("../train.csv", "../test.csv")`

-where dex.get_data function needs to have the correct path towards train and test csv files.
+where `dex.get_data` function needs to have the correct path towards train and test csv files.

 ### Run
-To run either one,
+To run either one, `python algo_tuning.py` or `python algorithms.py`

-    python algo_tuning.py

-or

-    python algorithms.py